 As a first step to address the above drawbacks, we have devised a hybrid method that detects and applies distinct processing to LSR regions (see above).
-Processing speeds remain fast, and much higher than the BM3D implementation taken as quality reference.
-This is very promising, and opens the perspective of real-time high definition image sequence processing at 25 fps, provided we improve the edge detector, which currently limits the HD frame rate at 16fps (High
+Processing speeds remain very fast, and much higher than the BM3D implementation taken as reference.
+This is very promising, and opens the perspective of real-time image sequence processing at 25 fps.